 Dave Weil is a graduate of Stanford University (BS Mathematics, 1974) and the University of Washington (MS Computer Science, 1977).
 Following graduate school, he spent four years as a software developer for The Boeing Company, eventually getting involved in software development for early microcomputers.
 In 1980, he joined Microsoft Corporation where he spent 17 years as a software developer, program manager, and software development manager for a variety of products including Visual C/C++ and Microsoft Works.
 He retired in 1997.
 Marsha Weil is a graduate of the University of Washington (BS Occupation Therapy, 1978, and MS Occupation Therapy, 1993).
 She worked for the Northwest Center, the UW Experimental Education Unit, Seattle Children's Hospital, and Bellevue School District while raising two sons.
 She retired in 1998, but continues to work on-call for Bellevue School District to keep current in her field.
-The goal of this fellowship is to attract first-year graduate students by providing them the opportunity to work in a research setting during their first year in the program.
-Weil Fellow -Gilbert Bernstein Wissner-Slivka Endowed Fellowship The Wissner-Slivka Foundation was established by Lisa Wissner-Slivka and Benjamin W. Slivka in 1997 to provide grants primarily in support of education.
-Lisa Wissner-Slivka earned a B.A. in Computer Studies from Northwestern University in 1985
+The goal of this fellowship is to attract first-year graduate students by providing them the opportunity to work in a research setting during their first year in the program. - Weil Fellow -Thierry Moreau Wissner-Slivka Endowed Fellowship The Wissner-Slivka Foundation was established by Lisa Wissner-Slivka and Benjamin W. Slivka in 1997 to provide grants primarily in support of education.

-and an M.B.A. from the University of Washington in 1988.
+Lisa Wissner-Slivka earned a B.A. in Computer Studies from Northwestern University in 1985 and an M.B.A. from the University of Washington in 1988.
 She worked at Microsoft as a program manager and product manager on programming language tools and electronic mail applications for six years.
 She currently serves on the boards of the Bellevue Schools Foundation, Social Venture Partners, Kindering Center, and Puget Sound Susan G. Komen Foundation.
 Her past board service includes Bush School, Seattle Children's Theatre, and the Overlake Hospital Foundation, and she was co-chair of the Kindering Center capital campaign that completed successfully in 2001.
 Benjamin W. Slivka grew up in the Mount Baker neighborhood of Seattle and graduated from Garfield High School.
 He met Lisa at Northwestern University, where he earned B.S. degrees in Computer Science and Applied Mathematics in 1982 and an M.S. degree in Computer Science in 1985.
 He spent 14 years at Microsoft working on OS/2, MS-DOS, Windows, Java, and MSN.
 Perhaps his most visible project at Microsoft was starting the Internet Explorer team and leading it through the release of IE 3.0.
 After a brief stint at Amazon.com, he retired in 2000 to focus on his family and philanthropy.
 He co-founded DreamBox Learning in 2006, and DreamBox Learning K-2 Math - a web-based math game for kids 4-8 years old - launched in early 2009 to rave reviews.
-He is a Trustee of Northwestern University and a director of the Garfield High School Foundation.

-- Wissner-Slivka Fellow - Wm Austin Webb

-Competitive Scholarships and Fellowships
+He is a Trustee of Northwestern University and a director of the Garfield High School Foundation. - Wissner-Slivka Fellow - Stuart Pernsteiner College of Engineering Scholarships and Fellowships The following College of Engineering scholarships and fellowships were awarded to CSE students for the 2012-13 academic year.

-Boeing Scholarship